cw-roy/mediaconv_CL/README.md

 # Video File Converter using FFmpeg

-This Python script allows you to convert video files to the .mp4 format using FFmpeg.
-It scans a specified directory for video files, checks their convertibility using FFmpeg, and converts them to .mp4 format if possible.
+`mediaconv.py` is a Python script that converts video files to the .mp4 format using FFmpeg.
+It's a command-line tool designed to simplify the conversion process.
+Below are instructions on how to use it effectively.

 ## Prerequisites

 - **Python 3.x**
   - I have only tested on **_Linux_** with Python 3.9.5.
-(I will eventually test on Windows and later versions of Python.
-Feedback welcome.)
+  - However, the most recent version should run on Windows or MacOS and later versions of Python.
+Feedback welcome.
-  - In this iteration, only Python built-ins are required.
+  - In this iteration, only Python built-ins are required - no additional modules needed.
 - **FFmpeg**
   - Tested using FFmpeg 4.2.7-0ubuntu0.1
 - **venv**